betterscientificsoftware/bssw.io/Articles/Blog/SoftwareVariants.md

 Most do not support binary variants at all -- and are adding them as afterthoughts via package naming extensions, again resulting in combinatorial installs and requiring complex conflict resolutions.

 Indeed, independent of whether a package manager supports binary variants well, it is tremendously helpful if a package manager with great dependency resolution can just switch *ON* all options that are *potentially* useful for a system at the same time.
-With thst capability, there are fewer modules to build, no environment switching is needed for development, and binary caches can be smaller.
+With that capability, there are fewer modules to build, no environment switching is needed for development, and binary caches can be smaller.

 <img src='../../images/Blog_2209_SoftwareVariants_Spack.png' />[Some of the WarpX compile-time options exposed in the Spack package manager.]